The ultimate road trip to Charlotte, NC

 Contemporary 2BR in Uptown Charlotte’s 4th Ward

-The two bed, two-bathtwo-bed rental is located in Uptown Charlotte’s 4th Ward district, known for its charming homes, quiet streets, and quick access to the highway.
+The two-bed, two-bath rental is located in Uptown Charlotte’s 4th Ward district, known for its charming homes, quiet streets, and quick access to the highway.
 It’s a short walk from the city and you can book for $125 per night.

 Frontdesk | Studio Apt near Truist Field